The short answer is yes.

 But what about warping?
 Wood kept in a heated environment can warp.
 However the good news about laminated weapons, is that due to once again the different grain structures, the structures are more random then if it was one piece of wood.
 So again, it resists warping and keeps its shape better.

 What about oily wood such as ipe?
 To tell you the truth...
 I have used ipe starting in archery bows (which is under WAY more stress then a martial arts staff) And I have NEVER ONCE had a failure.
 And even with a crowbar... the wood breaks first before the joint.
 I have heard of people having trouble, but I attribute this to faulty gluing methods, rather then the glue or the materials used.
 I am very metiulous and use the best wood glue available and the best gluing methods, and have never once had a problem gluing ipe to either hickory or white oak.

 So in summary... there are VERY few if any downsides to having a laminated weapon.
-They are safer, very beautiful, permanent lasting (I have no experience or reports from anyone of any age on which the glue joint will start to come apart so the lifetime seems infinite) In all my years I have had ZERO glue failures in my archery equipment or martial arts equipment.
+They are safer, very beautiful, straighter over time and permanent lasting (I have no experience or reports from anyone of any age on which the glue joint will start to come apart so the lifetime seems infinite) In all my years I have had ZERO glue failures in my archery equipment or martial arts equipment.
 And I trust laminated weapons implicitly.